djgroen/FabFlee/doc/TutorialValidate.md

     fab eagle_vecma flee_ensemble:ethiopia,simulation_period=147
     ```

-2. Copy back any results from completed runs using:
+2. You can then copy back any results from completed runs using:
     ```
     fab localhost fetch_results
     ```
-    To check the executed output directory, simply run
+    To check the executed output directory, simply run:
     ```
     cd (FabSim3 Home)/results
     ls
     ```
     In `(FabSim3 Home)/results`, an output directory for a conflict scenario should be present from previous execution, which is most likely called `<conflict name>_localhost_16` or `<conflict name>_<remote machine name>_<number>` (e.g. ethiopia_localhost_16 or ethiopia_eagle_vecma_4).
 This conflict output directory should have multiple run directories in `RUNS`.

-3. To run validation on these output directories of a single conflict with multiple instances, simply go to the FabFlee directory and run
+3. To run validation on these output directories of a single conflict with multiple instances, simply go to the FabFlee directory and run:
     ```
     fab localhost validate_flee_output:<conflict name>_localhost_16
     ```